 29 years old, from a whisper of a town along the western slope of the Sierra Nevada in Northern California.
 I have a fierce affinity for lightly roasted coffee and strongly hopped beer, and I am a competitive long-distance trail/mountain runner.
 A ukulele plays but 8 songs with my fingers and I’ve been known to beatbox.
 I am pursuing a graduate degree in Environmental Studies with a focus on creative writing/journalism.
 Specific areas of interest revolve generally around the relational weave of elemental contact and human development.
 I am inspired to join the FLAT as this project represents something real, something tactile and accessible, something positive and creative—a living, breathing beacon of possibility for the community and for the world.
 I wish to help increase FLAT’s visibility and broadcast nationally its goals of “ecological invisibility;” invisibility by way of our resource footprint or, rather, from a “leave-it-the-way-you-done-found-it” perspective.
 Aho!

-Growing up in the suburbs of Chicago the wilderness encompassed forests preserves, patches of prairie, and the occasional excursion to Wisconsin.
-However, the city introduced me to a large diversity of food ranging from the creation of culinary artists to the often glutinous joys of street food.
-After finishing my degree in Psychology I found myself drawn into the world of food.
-Subsequently through a serendipitous series of events, I found myself climbing fig trees, engorging on boysenberries, and inhaling the sweet aromas of basil surrounded by the Six Rivers National Forest of Northern California.
+Growing up in the suburbs of Chicago, the wilderness encompassed forests preserves, patches of prairie, and the occasional excursion to Wisconsin.
+However the city introduced me to a large diversity of food ranging from the creations of culinary artists to the often glutinous joys of street food.
+After finishing my degree in Psychology I followed my love on food through a series of serendipitous events that would lead me to climbing fig trees, engorging on boysenberries, and inhaling the sweet aromas of basil surrounded by the Six Rivers National Forest of Northern California.
 I haven’t looked back.
 My Love of food has taken me to small-scale organic farms across the country, back home to design educational demonstration gardens, and finally to graduate school.
 If I’m not digging in the dirt you’ll probably find my in the kitchen baking, strolling in the mountains, biking about town, or shredding ice on frozen ponds playing hockey.
 I’m studying food and farming focusing on young farmer education and development.
 One of the most powerful tools we have in developing a new agricultural system is our ability to create supportive communities to share our knowledge and resources.
 The FLAT provides a positive environment to do just that in implementing meaningful projects while learning from people’s different perspectives.
 But really, I’m just here for the food!

 Hello hello!
 Kara here from Lander, WY.
 This year is my last year as an undergrad at UM and what better way to finish off than to be part of this wonderful FLAT community.
 The FLAT was one of the deciding factors in me choosing to attend UM so it’s cool to see things run full circle.
 My major is Environmental Studies with an emphasis in Sustainable Business, although I also have interest in city sustainability, urban planning, and university campus sustainability.
 I will also graduate with a minor in Climate Change Studies and a certificate in Sustainable Business Strategy.
 For a semester during my sophomore year, I was fortunate enough to spend time abroad in Chile traveling through the southern portion of the country, attending the university PUCV, and organic farming.
 In the future, I see myself returning home for a while to learn from my family the things they don’t teach you in a formal education, like how to hunt and preserve food.
 Ultimately, working as a Sustainability Coordinator for a university, city, or business is one way in which I hope to better my community and the world.